-- (C) The juvenile's current emotional state, intelligence, and developmental maturity, including any emotional and psychological trauma, and the risk to the juvenile caused by his or her placement in an adult jail, which risk may be evidenced by mental health or psychological assessments or screenings made available to the district attorney and to defense counsel; - (D) Whether detention in a juvenile facility will adequately serve the need for community protection pending the outcome of the criminal proceedings; - (E) Whether detention in a juvenile facility will negatively impact the functioning of the juvenile facility by compromising the goals of detention to maintain a safe, positive, and secure environment for all juveniles within the facility; - (F) The relative ability of the available adult and juvenile detention facilities to meet the JUVENILE'S needs, of the juvenile, including the juvenile's need for mental health and educational services; - (G) Whether the juvenile presents an imminent risk of serious harm to others within a juvenile facility; - (H) The JUVENILE'S physical maturity; of the juvenile; and - 21 (I) Any other relevant factors. - (IV) After charges are filed directly in district court against a juvenile pursuant to section 19-2-517 SECTION 19-2.5-801 or a juvenile is transferred to district court pursuant to section 19-2-518 SECTION 19-2.5-802, the division of youth services may petition the district court to transport the juvenile to an adult jail.
+1 (B) Whether, in order to provide physical separation from adults, 2 the juvenile would be deprived of contact with other people for a 3 significant portion of the day or would not have access to recreational 4 facilities or age-appropriate educational opportunities; 5 (C) The juvenile's current emotional state, intelligence, and 6 developmental maturity, including any emotional and psychological 7 trauma, and the risk to the juvenile caused by his or her placement in an 8 adult jail, which risk may be evidenced by mental health or psychological 9 assessments or screenings made available to the district attorney and to 10 defense counsel; 11 (D) Whether detention in a juvenile facility will adequately serve 12 the need for community protection pending the outcome of the criminal 13 proceedings; 14 (E) Whether detention in a juvenile facility will negatively impact 15 the functioning of the juvenile facility by compromising the goals of 16 detention to maintain a safe, positive, and secure environment for all 17 juveniles within the facility; 18 (F) The relative ability of the available adult and juvenile

+- (F) The relative ability of the available adult and juvenile detention facilities to meet the JUVENILE'S needs, of the juvenile, including the juvenile's need for mental health and educational services; - (G) Whether the juvenile presents an imminent risk of serious harm to others within a juvenile facility; - (H) The JUVENILE'S physical maturity; of the juvenile; and - (I) Any other relevant factors.

+(IV) After charges are filed directly in district court against a juvenile pursuant to section 19-2-517 SECTION 19-2.5-801 or a juvenile is transferred to district court pursuant to section 19-2-518 SECTION

+19-2.5-802, the division of youth services may petition the district court to transport the juvenile to an adult jail.
 The district court shall hold a hearing on the place of pretrial detention for the juvenile as soon as practicable, but no later than twenty-one days after the receipt of the division's petition to transport.
 The district attorney, sheriff, or juvenile may file a response to the petition and participate in the hearing.
 The juvenile shall remain REMAINS in a juvenile detention facility pending hearing and decision by the district court.